misingnoglic/isolation_server/README.md

     - `--webhook <webhook>`: A discord webhook URL to send game updates to
 - Join a game with `python client.py --join --name <name> --game_id <game_id>`
 - Observe a game with `python client.py --observe --game_id <game_id>`

+# Server Setup - Only needed if you are the one who wants to host the server

+- Install requirements with `pip install -r requirements_server.txt`
+- Grab the `isolation_server.py` file from someone who has it (currently trying to get permission to host it)
+- Run the server with `python server.py` (this just runs a local flask app, you will have to host it yourself and provide a public domain)